CHayet/QAQC-Tool/README.md

 • openpyxl (for Excel file support)

 **Installation Steps**
-1. Install the required dependencies: pip install pandas numpy streamlit openpyxl.
+1. Install the required dependencies: pip install pandas numpy streamlit openpyxl deepchecks.
 2. Download or clone the repository containing this tool to your local machine.
 3. Run the Streamlit application: streamlit run qaqc_tool.py.
 4. The app will open in your default web browser where you can upload your dataset and begin the quality checks.